Hundreds of inmates evacuated as fire erupts at Texas state prison

 The main source of the flames could be seen coming from an old tower overlooking the facility near the parking lot.

-The prison has a capacity of 1,700 inmates, and all 655 being held in the impacted unit — mostly in the attic, according to officials — were evacuated to another onsite location.
+The prison has a capacity of 1,700 inmates, and all 655 being held in the impacted unit were evacuated to another onsite location.

-The inmates had been in the area just under the attic.
-None was injured.
+Officials said the fire was mostly in the attic, and the affected inmates had been held in an area just under the attic.
+No injuries have been reported.

 While the fire at the state facility has been contained, there was no word on where it started or the cause.
 The fire marshal was investigating.